Our Story

 Make a Living

-Clint and Cris Sanford the Grandsons for Leo and sons of Steve start in the family business.
-Clint after playing football for, and graduating from Northwestern State, and then teaching 5th grade for 5 years.
-Cris after playing football for 2 years at McNeese and Rugby for 3 years at LSU.
+Clint and Cris Sanford, the grandsons of Leo and sons of Steve, started in the family business.
+Clint after playing football for and graduating from Northwestern State and teaching 5th grade for 5 years, joined Graduate Sales.
+Cris, after playing football for 2 years at McNeese and Rugby for 3 years at LSU, also joined the family business.

-The “Sanford Sons” continued to grow the family business adding to the Class Rings, Senior Supplies, Letter jackets, and Yearbooks.
-They started Lagniappe Photography in 2017 which takes school pictures and sports pictures.
+The “Sanford Sons” continued to grow the family business adding to the class rings, senior supplies, letter jackets, and yearbooks.
+In 2017, they launched Lagniappe Photography, which provides school and sports photography services.

 Make a Difference

-Through Lagniappe Photography they have been able to give a portion of each each picture purchased to DeWanna’s Closet which helps in need students get school supplies and school uniforms for free.
+Through Lagniappe Photography, they have been able to give a portion of each picture purchased to DeWanna’s Closet, which helps students in need get school supplies and school uniforms for free.

 2020